CONNECTING THE DOTS

 • Resume or CV of each presenter, including a list of recently taught courses or tutorials (2 pages maximum per presenter)

-• A minimum of 3 reviewers will review each tutorial.
+• A minimum of three reviewers will review each tutorial proposal.

 • The proposal’s review criteria include originality, significance, timeliness, impact, community interest, attendance in prior years (if applicable), quality, hands-on activity, and clarity.